HUDSON RIVER & NEW ENGLAND BRICK COLLECTION: M–Z

 (found by Ken Findlay, Findlay Landscaping LLC)

-The brick industry grew in the 1880's when Washburn Brothers and Empire State Brick Company opened their brickyards.
-Later the Staples and Hutton Brickyards were established.
-At one point, the Saugerties area (including Glasco and Malden) boasted over six brick factories, a ferry service, a school, churches and several saloons.
+The brick industry grew in the 1880s when Washburn Brothers and Empire State Brick Company opened their brickyards.
+At one point, the area boasted over six brick factories (see below), a ferry service, a school, churches and several saloons.
 Bricks were sent down the Hudson River by barge to furnish the construction of America's cities.

 Uriah F. Washburn & Co.